bendenoz/node-red-contrib-smartcharge-monitor/README.md

 ## How It Works

 The `smartcharge-monitor` node uses a Kalman filter to refine power consumption data and accurately detect the _characteristic time constant_ of the exponential decay phase.
-When this time constant is within a valid range (typically around 1 hour), the node then wait for the power level to drop below the specified threshold before stopping the charging process.
+When this time constant is within a valid range (typically around 1 hour), the node then waits for the power level to drop below the specified threshold before stopping the charging process.

 ## Contributing